60pportunities/documentacao/docs/ggha.md

      - name: Deployrun: npm run deploy env:API_KEY: ${{ secrets.API_KEY}}
 ```
-In this example, the deploy job will only run if the event that trig- gered the workflow is a push event and the current branch is the main branch.
+In this example, the deploy job will only run if the event that triggered the workflow is a push event and the current branch is the main branch.

 The API_KEY secret is also used as an environment variable for the Deploy step.

 By using contexts and functions in your conditions, you can create more versatile workflows that respond dynamically to different events, branches, statuses, and other relevant criteria.
 This allows you to optimize resource usage, reduce runtime, and improve the maintainability of your GitHub Actions workflows.

 ### Combining Expressions with Logical Operators
 In GitHub Actions, you can combine expressions in your conditional statements using logical operators to create more complex conditions.
-This flexibility allows you to tailor your workflows to run or skip jobs and steps based on multiple criteria, further op- timizing resource usage and runtime.
+This flexibility allows you to tailor your workflows to run or skip jobs and steps based on multiple criteria, further optimizing resource usage and runtime.

 The following logical oper- ators are available for use in conditional expressions:

-1. && (and): Evaluates to true if both the left and right expressions are true, and false otherwise.
+1. `&& (and)`: Evaluates to true if both the left and right expressions are true, and false otherwise.
-2. || (or): Evaluates to true if either the left or right expression is true, and false otherwise.3. ! (not): Negates the truth value of the expression that follows it.
+2. `|| (or)`: Evaluates to true if either the left or right expression is true, and false otherwise.
+3. `! (not)`: Negates the truth value of the expression that follows it.
 Returns true if the expression is false, and false if the ex- pression is true.

 Example:
 ```